davidwrede/chef-web-docs-1/includes_config/includes_config_rb_client_dot_d_directories.rst

 (There is no support for a ``knife.d`` directory; use ``config.d`` instead.)

-For example, when using |knife|, the following configuration files would be loaded:
+For example, when using knife, the following configuration files would be loaded:

 * ``~/.chef/config.rb``
 * ``~/.chef/config.d/company_settings.rb``